Mitsubishi Chariot: Second generation (1991)

 The Chariot Resort Runner GT seated seven passengers in a three-row seating arrangement.
 Second- and third-row seats reclined fully to create a small bed, or folded flat to create a flat load space.
 A five-passenger two-row version called the Chariot Resort Runner GT-V replaced the third-row bench seat with a cargo tray to create a flat loading surface.
+Some sources also indicate it sacrificed power brakes and power mirrors to reduce weight.

 Most other Chariot variants, including the American-market Mitsubishi Expo, featured fully reclining first-, second- and third-row seats that created a larger makeshift bed.

 In September 1994, the Chariot received a minor facelift.
 At the same time, the 2.0-liter turbodiesel gained an intercooler and power increased from 88 to 94 PS as a result.

 From 1992, a single GLX model was assembled in New Zealand, with manual or automatic transmissions, at Mitsubishi's Porirua plant.
 Whilst the vehicle was sold in many countries under a variety of names, not all markets received the full range of models.
 For example, Australia received only front-wheel-drive models powered by the 2.4-liter 4G64 engine.
 It was called the Mitsubishi Nimbus (UF) in Australia.

 It was sold in the Philippines as the "Space Wagon MPV" in 1992.
 Earlier models are powered by Mitsubishi's 4G93 1.8-liter, carbureted inline-four engine paired to a standard 5-speed manual transmission.
 The facelifted models have been updated to the fuel-injected version of that engine, and a 4-speed automatic transmission became optional.
 They also had revised front ends with new headlights and grille, as well as a new wheel design, third brake light and two-tone color combinations.
 By 1999, Mitsubishi dropped the Space Wagon from the lineup in the Philippines without a direct replacement.